-Learning in a top research university means becoming involved in academic life by exchanging points of view and tackling controversial topics.
-Small classes, capped at 25 students or fewer, help ensure that all students are active participants in discussions and are encouraged to develop their ability to think analytically and to express ideas and logical arguments through class discussions and in your writing.
+Learning at a top research university means becoming involved in academic life by exchanging points of view and tackling controversial topics.
+Small classes, capped at 25 students or fewer, help ensure that all students are active participants in discussions and are encouraged to develop their ability to think analytically and to express ideas and logical arguments through class discussions and in their writing.

 These full or half-credit courses focus on issues, questions and controversies surrounding a particular topic or theme.
 Taught by some of the Faculty's leading scholars, the best researchers and teachers at U of T, they are only for newly admitted first-year students.